 New Orleans (Crescent City, the Big Easy, NOLA, whatever you like to call it) is loads of fun.
 Culture, art, music, nature, nightlife, and plenty of good food.

 What more can you ask for of a city?
 It’s one of my favorite cities in the world, and in my opinion, not many other US cities top New Orleans in terms of entertainment and culture.
 That’s why I always find myself visiting New Orleans at least once every two years!
 I really can’t get enough of this spectacular city.

 If you’re not sure what to expect of NOLA, here’s a list that’ll stir your imagination.
 French-influenced architecture?
 Everywhere!
 Drinking in the streets until the wee hours of the morning?
 Check.
-Gas station fried chicken (yum)?
+Gas station fried chicken (yum)–check.
+Live music playing at every street corner imaginable?
 Check.
-Live music playing at every street corner?
+The opportunity to learn everything you need to know about voodoo culture?
 Check.
-The opportunity to learn more about voodoo culture?
-Check.
-Cemetery and ghost tours?
+Hauntingly beautiful cemeteries and ghost tours?
 Yes!

 There is no shortage of things to do in New Orleans.
 And there really is no better place to vacation!
 This travel guide features my favorite free and affordable things to do in New Orleans, ranging from must-do tourist activities to the off-the-beaten-path gems.

 My goal is to help you plan the perfect New Orleans itinerary for your trip.
 Read on to discover some of my favorite sights and activities (and food options) in New Orleans!

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!